Tensor SVD: Statistical and Computational Limits: Discussions: Further Generalizations

-We have also focused our presentations mainly on the order-3 tensors throughout this article.
-In addition, the results can be generalized to order-$d$ tensor SVD for any $d\geq 2$.
-Suppose one observes an order-$d$ tensor as the following model,
+We have also focused our presentations mainly on order-3 tensors throughout this article.
+The results can be additionally generalized to order-$d$ tensor SVD for any $d\geq 2$.
+Suppose one observes an order-$d$ tensor as follows,